-The performance of the light source and backscatter shutter can be verified without having to remove the light source from the measurement cell.
+The performance of the light source can be verified without having to remove the light source from the measurement cell.
 The following procedures are simple checks which can be done.
-Ultimately calculating the zero noise is the best way to confirm the overall operational performance of the Aurora 3000 Nephelometer.
+Ultimately calculating the zero noise is the best way to confirm the overall operational performance of the Aurora 1000 Nephelometer.
 Refer to section 6.3.11.